waku-org/specs/standards/core/rln-contract.md

 _Expired_ memberships are not proactively erased from the membership set.
 An _Expired_ membership is erased only when a new membership overwrites it or when its deposit is withdrawn.
-Once erased (i.e., _Erased_ or _ErasedAwaitsWithdrawal_), the membership can no longer be used to send messages.
+Once in _Erased_ or _ErasedAwaitsWithdrawal_ state, the membership can no longer be used to send messages.

 ### Will my deposit be slashed if I exceed the rate limit?